8 Reasons Your Pet is Good for Your HealthArticle posted in: Lifestyle

 The Internet is filled with stories of dogs and cats who saved their humans: the cat that curled up beside an abandoned baby in a box and kept it warm, the pound puppy that alerted its sleeping owners of a gas leak, the lab mix that defended its human from a bear attack.

-Here are just a few healthy benefits you get from your dog or cat that might make you want to give him an extra treat tonight:
+Here are just a few healthy benefits that you can get from your dog or cat that might make you want to give them an extra treat tonight:

 The heart health benefits of owning a pet are so significant the American Heart Association issued a scientific statement saying so in 2013.
 Studies find that pet owners have dramatically lower blood pressure than people who don’t have an animal in their lives.
 One small study found that people who agreed to adopt a pet for the purposes of a blood pressure study also saw their BPs drop.
 But that’s not all.
 For some reason, pets may also help people lower the levels of bad cholesterol and another dangerous blood fat, triglycerides.

 Not only are pet owners less likely to be depressed and feel stressed, new research has found that animals are a source of unconditional love and comfort that can help ease the pain of those who are depressed or people, like war veterans, with post-traumatic stress disorder.
 One reason: Studies have found that bonding with a pet raises levels of a hormone called oxytocin, which lowers levels of depression and anxiety and may help reduce heart rate, a physical manifestation of stress.

 Research has looked at obesity rates among pet owners and found that owning a dog—and walking it—is linked to a reduced risk of being obese.